 Every detail is essential when making PCBs.
 All the wire placements, design, and finishing touches combine to construct a board that meets standards.
-However, dealing with surface finishing always leads to a comparison of ENEPIG vs. ENIG.
+However, dealing with surface finishing always leads to comparing ENEPIG vs. ENIG.

 Surface finishes are crucial because they prevent copper oxidation, which can degrade board quality.
 However, choosing between ENIG or ENEPIG surface finishes can be tricky.
 So, how do you decide if you don’t understand the possible benefits?